Artificial intelligence: How smart is it - we think

 Sanne Markwall

-The CEO of OpenAI has compared the importance of artificial intelligence (AI) to the invention of the atomic bomb.
+The director of OpenAI has compared the importance of artificial intelligence (AI) to the invention of the atomic bomb.
 Others draw parallels to the development of the iPhone or the creation of the internet.

-The dear child has already been given many names: ChatGBT, AI, Toss, GAN - the list is probably longer.
+This dear child has already been given many names: ChatGBT, AI, Toss, GAN - the list is probably longer.

-This same analysis thrives in many of the companies and networks I join.
+The same analysis thrives in many of the companies and networks I join.
 Several AI course providers are fully booked in an hour.
 And the ideas of what AI could be used for are many and visionary when I talk to business leaders around the country.

-If things go as they often do, reality will show that artificial intelligence is not a magic bullet either.
+If things go as they so often do, reality will show that artificial intelligence is not a magic bullet either.

 But at the same time, few people really know what AI is and how it works.
 And ideas about how AI can be used are often based on very limited or no experience.

-READ ALSO: WHEN THE RAIN DANCE SUDDENLY DOESN'T WORK
+ALSO READ: WHEN THE RAIN DANCE SUDDENLY DOESN'T WORK

 As a business leader, you need to remember your healthy skepticism and strategic compass.